Agents & Policyholders

 Data Breach Prevention Tip #1: Set Security Protocols on Company Premises

 Security protocols should include the cybersecurity policies and procedures needed to help keep sensitive company information safe.
-These protocols are one of the best ways to help prevent data theft by ensuring unauthorized personnel do not have access to data, and also that only authorized employees are allowed to view sensitive information.
-Businesses should have a clear understanding of the data that could become compromised in order to mitigate the risk of a cybersecurity attack.
+Creating protocols is one of the best ways to help prevent data theft by ensuring unauthorized personnel do not have access to data.
+Only authorized employees should be allowed to view sensitive information.
+Businesses should have a clear understanding of the data that could become compromised to mitigate the risk of a cybersecurity attack.

 Data Breach Prevention Tip #2: Understand How to Classify Data